Munchlaxist/PegSolitaire/README.md

 This is a hobby project where I want to implement peg solitaire in C++ together with a simple two-dimensional UI.<br/>
 My goal is not only to implement the game, but to also extend it with multiple features.
 # What is already done?
 I have implemented already the basic game logic and a basic UI.
-You could already play and restart the game if won/lost.<br/>
+You could already play and restart the game.<br/>
 My main goal was to have a clear seperation of game logic and user interface for easier understandability and readability.
 # What are my plans?
 There is no fixed release yet.
 It is my first public project in GitHub, so I have much to learn.</br>
 But I plan to have it at some point.
-For more specific plans like game advancements and documentation you can just check </br>
-out the "Issues".<br/>
+For more specific plans like game advancements and documentation you can just check out the "Issues".<br/>
 But it should be clear that I do not see myself as a texture artist, so a simple GUI is absolutely enough for me in the near future.
 # What is my intention with this project?
 First of all: Programming is fun :-).<br/>